 Although mayors do not all have the same powers, they are all responsible for the devolved powers to their area, and any funding that comes with these powers.
 They also provide a single accountable point to central Government.
 You can find out more about the different approaches mayors may take in our Devolution deal to delivery guide.

 Combined authority mayors are distinct from local authority mayors.
 Local authority mayors may be directly elected as the leader of their council, or it may be a purely ceremonial role in councils where there is a separate council leader from the mayor, or the council is run via a committee system.

 - What does having a directly elected mayor mean for police and crime commissioners?

-The Mayor of Greater Manchester’s role was combined with the role of the Police and Crime Commissioner (PCC) in 2017 as it is the case that the two roles can be merged if the commissioner agrees.
-In May 2020 the Mayor of the West Midlands took on the role of PCC, too.
-There is generally little overlap between combined authority boundaries and police force boundaries.
-The relationship between PCCs and Metro Mayors is likely to be considered as part of the White Paper.
+The Mayor of Greater Manchester’s role was combined with the role of the Police and Crime Commissioner (PCC) in 2017 as the two roles can be merged if the commissioner agrees.
+In May 2020 the Mayor of the West Midlands took on the role of PCC and the West Yorkshire Mayor took on the role of PCC in following their election in May 2021.

 - How are local decisions scrutinised within a combined authority?

 A combined authority is legally required to establish at least one Overview and Scrutiny Committee and an Audit Committee.
 The mayor and members of the combined authority must respond to the reports and recommendations produced by these committees.
 The Overview and Scrutiny Committee has the power to ‘call-in’ decisions that have been made but not implemented and can ask that these decisions be reviewed.
 The committee can also require the mayor, members or officers of the Combined Authority to come before it and answer questions; any such request must be complied with.